 Grove believed in building an environment where execution trumped over knowledge.
 In his words:

 It almost doesn’t matter what you know.
 It’s what you can do with whatever you know or can actually acquire to accomplish.Andy Grove – Quote from Measure What Matters

 The crucial quality of a healthy OKR culture are ruthless intellectual honesty, a disregard for self interest, and a deep allegiance to the team.John Doerr – Measure What Matters

-OKRs not only separated organisational objectives from individual rewards, his introduction of Key Results also brought the metrics required to measure individual skill, impact and contribution towards the team.
+OKRs not only separated organisational objectives from individual rewards, but his introduction of Key Results also brought the metrics required to measure individual skill, impact and contribution towards the team.

-Success stories of Google, LinkedIn and Bill & Melinda Gates Foundation are just few examples of how OKRs not only push organisations towards achieving their Wildly Important Goals but also lay the foundation for a culture based on meritocracy, openness and collaboration.
+Success stories of Google, LinkedIn and Bill & Melinda Gates Foundation are just a few examples of how OKRs not only push organisations towards achieving their Wildly Important Goals but also lay the foundation for a culture based on meritocracy, openness and collaboration.

-- High performance organisations are successful at building an inclusive and collaborative work culture.
+- High-performance organisations are successful at building an inclusive and collaborative work culture.

 - Having a disciplined approach to goal setting and performance management improves productivity and efficiency.